Last updated: August 24, 2022

 Limited street parking is available on nearby streets such as Vaucluse Rd, Wentworth Road and Carrara Rd.
-Be mindful though that in weekends street parking may be hard to find.
+Be mindful that street parking may be hard to find on the weekends.

 About Milk Beach

-Milk Beach is one of those picturesque beaches that the average tourist doesn’t know about, despite the fact that it offers the best views.
+Milk Beach is one of those picturesque beaches the average tourist doesn’t know about, even though it offers the best views.

-Overlooking Hermit Bay and Sydney Harbour, this 50 metres long and 5 metres wide strip of sand is quietly tucked away in Vaucluse, one of the most affluent suburbs in Australia, only moments away from busy Bondi Beach.
+Overlooking Hermit Bay and Sydney Harbour, this 50 metres long and 5 metres wide strip of sand is quietly tucked away in Vaucluse, an affluent suburb only moments away from busy Bondi Beach.

 Located halfway along the Rose Bay to Watsons Bay walk, Milk Beach is the perfect spot to spend a relaxing Sunday afternoon.

-But as secluded as Milk Beach may appear, it can get crowdy there at times, especially on warm summer days, with families and young people enjoying a swim and a nice cold afternoon drink.
+But as secluded as Milk Beach may appear, it can get crowded sometimes, especially on warm summer days, with families and young people enjoying a swim and a nice cold afternoon drink.
 Luxury yachts often appear in front of the beach as well.

-There are picnic tables located in the Strickland House parkland right behind the beach though, so it’s a good idea to bring your own food with you.
-Dogs and loud music unfortunately are not allowed at Milk Beach.
+There are picnic tables in the Strickland House parkland right behind the beach, so it may be a good idea to bring some food with you.

 Milk Beach is also a great (and free) vantage point for the famous Sydney NYE fireworks.
-With the CBD skyline and Harbour Bridge in front of you, the views are pretty good.
+The views are pretty good with the CBD skyline and Harbour Bridge in front of you.

 There are a few more beaches close to Milk Beach that are worth visiting.
-Queens beach and Tingara beach are located at the other side of Hermit Bay and are just as small and secluded as Milk Beach is, if not smaller.
+Queens Beach and Tingara Beach are located on the other side of Hermit Bay and are just as small and secluded as Milk Beach is, if not smaller.

-Shark Beach is a family friendly beach further north, but it does get very busy there during warm summer weekends.
+Shark Beach is a family-friendly beach further north, but it can get very busy there on the weekends, especially during summer.

 Nielsen Park, right behind the beach, is one of Sydney’s most popular recreation areas.
-Parking is really hard to find there, so it’s best to come early on those busy days.
+Parking is really hard to find, so it’s best to come early on those busy days.

 About Strickland House

-Make sure you wander around the grounds of the house to get a good feel of what it must have been like to live there back in the day.
+Be sure to wander around the grounds of the house to get a good feel of what it must have been like to live there back in the day.

 The atmosphere and the views make this also a very popular wedding venue.
 And with several tables under trees, you can hardly find a better place to enjoy a picnic in Sydney.

-The grounds around Strickland house form an urban park, open 7 days a week.
-Strickland House itself is only open to the public 1 day a year, during the National Heritage Week.
+The grounds around Strickland house form an urban park, open seven days a week.
+Strickland House itself is only open to the public one day a year, during National Heritage Week.